 In addition to the standard depths of industrial pallet racking, we also provide a variety of depths in the RediRack adjustable pallet racking.

 For example, racks 18" to 24" deep is a common size for an automotive shop or garage on which tires fit nicely, depending on the tire sizes.

 This photograph shows how one of our clients, Glengarry Tire, is utilizing the used Redirack industrial racking which they purchased from Sampson Industrial.
 It holds the tires nicely and helps to keep their operation organized.

 Being a rural business, they also purchased some deeper 42 inch racking as well, which they use for storing tractor tires.

 Beams (or cross bars) are attached to the upright frames, spanning horizontally between uprights.
-They forms the shelving levels (or tiers) of the RediRack adjustable pallet racking system.
+They form the shelving levels (or tiers) of the RediRack adjustable pallet racking system.